-- Development of Agro-technique for 82 medicinal plants - Production of Quality Planting Material of Rare Endangered Threatened (RET) Medicinal plants through standardization of Tissue Culture Protocols of certain species - Seed standardization of certain medicinal plants which will help in availability of quality planting seeds - Preparation of the comprehensive Database and Monographs of high value Medicinal Plants - Isolation of certain known marker compounds for identification of Quality Raw Material - Chemical and molecular profiling for elite germplasm and their conservation - Identification of substitute Medicinal Plants/Parts of RET Medicinal Plants - Bioactivity guided fractionation studies for important medicinal plants.
+- Development of Agro-technique for 82 medicinal plants - Production of quality planting material of rare endangered threatened (RET) medicinal plants through standardization of Tissue Culture Protocols of certain species - Seed standardization of certain medicinal plants which will help in availability of quality planting seeds - Preparation of the comprehensive database and monographs of high value medicinal plants - Isolation of certain known marker compounds for identification of quality raw material - Chemical and molecular profiling for elite germplasm and their conservation - Identification of substitute medicinal plants/parts of RET medicinal plants - Bioactivity guided fractionation studies for important medicinal plants.

-5.9 QUALITY ASSESSMENT OF MEDICINAL PLANTS
+5.9 QUALITY ASESSMENT OF MEDICINAL PLANTS

-The Central Council for Research in Unani Medicine prepares clinical trial batches of polyherbal formulations from medicinal plants after proper quality control as per GMP guidelines notified by the Department of AYUSH, Ministry of Health & Family Welfare, Government of India.
+The Central Council for Research in Unani Medicine prepares clinical trial batches of polyherbal formulations from medicinal plants after proper quality control as per GMP guidelines notified by the Ministry of AYUSH, Government of India.
 Single Unani drugs are procured either from local market or cultivation source after ensuring their quality standards.
 Efforts are also being made to procure medicinal plants along with cultivation data from IIIM, Jammu.
-Some of the medicinal plants, like Ammi majus, Artemesia absinthium, Borago officinalis etc. are also being cultivated in the Council's institutes at Aligarh and Srinagar.
+Some of the medicinal plants, like Ammi majus, Artemesia absinthium and Borago officinalis are also being cultivated in the Council's institutes at Aligarh and Srinagar.
 The quality standards for Glycyrrhiza glabra Linn.
-(Figure 69 & 70) and Piper longum Linn.
-(Figure 71 & 72) are given below:
+(Figure 53 & 54) and Piper longum Linn.
+(Figure 55 & 56) are given below:

-Glycyrrhiza glabra Linn.-T.S.
+Glycyrrhiza glabra Linn. - T.S.
 Rhizome and TLC Profile